Joe Starkey: San Francisco 49ers

-Prior to assuming play-by-play duties with the 49ers in 1989 he served as color analyst on 49ers radio broadcasts in 1987 and 1988 with the legendary Lon Simmons handling play-by-play.
+Prior to assuming play-by-play duties with the 49ers in 1989 he served as color analyst on 49ers radio broadcasts in 1987 and 1988 with the legendary Lon Simmons handling play-by-play (although during the 1987 and 88 seasons, Starkey did call play by play on several regular season games as Simmons was busy calling games for the 49ers fellow tenant at Candlestick Park, the San Francisco Giants).
 He also called the radio broadcasts of Super Bowl XXIV and Super Bowl XXIX.

 He was involved in the radio call of several of the team's most famous moments.
 In addition to his Super Bowl calls, the most famous of which would prove to be Deion Sanders' out-of-bounds end-zone interception which ended Super Bowl XXIX, Starkey was play-by-play announcer for the 1998 club's two signature moments - Garrison Hearst's 96-yard touchdown in overtime against the New York Jets and Steve Young's game-winning touchdown to Terrell Owens against the Green Bay Packers - The Catch II.
 Starkey also broadcast San Francisco's 2002 playoff comeback against the New York Giants.

 When the 49ers moved their broadcasts from KGO to rival station KNBR in 2005, Starkey had to resign from KGO in order to continue his role with the 49ers.
 Starkey is still the broadcaster for the Cal Bears on KGO radio indefinitely.

 On December 18, 2008, Starkey announced his retirement as the play-by-play announcer of the 49ers, citing difficulties with travel from Saturday Cal football games to Sunday 49ers games.

 In December 2010, The National Football Foundation honored him with "The Chris Schenkel Award" for his long and distinguished career broadcasting college football for the University of California at its annual awards dinner at the Waldorf Astoria in New York City.
 He was nine times voted Best California play-by-play broadcaster by the Associated Press and was inducted into the Bay Area Radio Hall of Fame in 2009.
 In 2016, he was inducted in the University of California Sports Hall of Fame.